 Image annotation is the process of labeling or tagging images.
-It is used to train AI models to recognise objects, people, or patterns.
+It is used to train AI models to recognize objects, people, or patterns.
 This technique is widely used in self-driving cars, medical imaging, and e-commerce.

 But, is AI safe?
 Yes, a trained AI model is safe to use for business operations.